Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting: TFPOC Density Maps Creation

 \section{TFPOC Density Maps Creation}

-TFPOC is a training-free method that detects objects to count using the powerful SAM model \cite{kirillov2023segment}.
-Therefore, it is a detection-based model that counts the number of output detections.
+TFPOC is a detection-based method that localizes objects to count using the powerful SAM model~\cite{kirillov2023segment}.
 For this reason, it never really computes a density map, which is the main output interface used to prepare the predictions for the mosaic test and produce the qualitative visualization.
 To prepare the density maps, we simply plotted the region centers as small dots, each having an area of 1 (as is usually done for preparing ground truth density maps from dot annotations).